 "This is very painful for us."

-Chavez has not divulged details of the cancer that was first diagnosed in June 2011, sparking endless speculation among Venezuela's 29 million people and criticism from opposition leaders for lack of transparency.
+Venezuela's leader has not divulged details of the cancer that was first diagnosed in June 2011, sparking endless speculation among the country's 29 million people and criticism from opposition leaders for lack of transparency.

-"They're hiding something, I think," said Venezuelan housewife Alicia Marquina, 57.
+"They're hiding something, I think," said 57-year-old housewife Alicia Marquina.
 "I'm not convinced by the announcements they're making.
-I'm not a 'chavista', but neither am I cruel, I hope he does not suffer much and finds peace."
+I'm not a 'chavista', but neither am I cruel.
+I hope he does not suffer much and finds peace."

 If Chavez has to leave office, new elections must be held within 30 days.
 Chavez has named his vice president, Nicolas Maduro, a 50-year-old former bus driver and union leader, as his heir apparent.

 Opposition flagbearer Henrique Capriles, who lost the presidential race against Chavez in October, is the favorite to face Maduro should a new vote be held, though first the governor of Miranda state must retain his post in local elections on Sunday.